spikedhelmet/showmethemovie/README.md

 ## Usage

-To run the project, use the command: `npm run start`
+To run the project, use the command: `npm run dev`

 This will start the development server.
 You can then view the application in your browser at `http://localhost:3000`.